 When moving the contents of your home from one location to another, you may find it necessary to hire a removals lorry to help lighten the load.
 It is critical to understand how to drive a moving truck safely so that neither you nor your valuable cargo are damaged en route.

-When transporting the contents of your home from one place to another, you will often find yourself renting a removals lorry to help lighten the load, however, knowing how to safely drive a removals lorry so that neither you, nor your precious cargo is damaged en-route.
-When packing cardboard packing boxes, it is important to remember to place your heaviest cargo, such as sofas and chairs, equally over all four tyres of your removal lorry, this will ensure that your lorry is able to keep all four tyres planted and fixed to the ground, as an excess of weight to one side could cause you and your lorry to tip when turning sharp corners.
+Remember to evenly distribute your heaviest cargo, such as sofas and chairs, across all four tyres of your removal truck when packing cardboard boxes.
+This will ensure that your lorry can keep all four tyres planted and fixed to the ground, as an excess of weight on one side could cause you and your lorry to tip when turning sharp corners.